DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 php coupling-instability-analyzer analyze ./path/to/project
 ```

-⚠️ To obtain accurate results, it is important to analyze your entire codebase.

-Use the `--filter=*` option to filter the results.
+⚠️ To obtain accurate results, it is important to analyze your entire codebase, use the `--filter=*` option to filter the results.

 ```
 php coupling-instability-analyzer analyze app --filters=Domain,Infrastructure